Olive Gunnison’s world-class collection of curiosities is slowly evaporating in a dusty basement

 The best part of the collection might not even be the specimens themselves, but their descriptions, yellowed with age, composed and typed by Gunnison herself.
 “I was never content to simply put a label on an exhibit without telling something about it,” she wrote.

-Ivory-billed woodpeckers have a fascinating enough backstory—they are officially listed as critically endangered despite the absence of a confirmed live sighting since the 1940s—but Gunnison’s is better: “This is the boss carpenter of the bird world, the biggest, handsomest and rarest of American Woodpeckers.
+Ivory-billed woodpeckers have a fascinating backstory—they are officially listed as critically endangered despite the absence of a confirmed live sighting since the 1940s—but Gunnison’s description is even better: “This is the boss carpenter of the bird world, the biggest, handsomest and rarest of American Woodpeckers.
 This bird has astonishing strength and vigor.
 Often beneath a diseased tree which it has attacked in quest of boring beetles or insect larvae, huge piles of bark, slabs of wood are found which give evidence of its power as a feathered axman.”

-A specimen in the cabinet of curiosities section. | Photo: Alexandra Charitan
+A wet specimen. | Photo: Alexandra Charitan

 A glass jar containing metal objects, mostly spoon handles, removed from the stomach of a woman

-A collection of metal removed from the stomach of a woman residing in a nearby hospital. | Photo: Alexandra Charitan
+A collection of metal spoons. | Photo: Alexandra Charitan

 An uncertain future

+Gunnison was college-educated and always interested in the “ologies,” as she called them, including zoology, botany, geology, and meteorology.
 In addition to crafting her colorful descriptions, Gunnison prepared all of the wet specimens herself, often using whatever jars she had on hand.
 (I wonder how Hellman’s would feel knowing that one of their large mayonnaise jars has been helping to preserve an alligator for the past 70 years.)

+But chemical preservation processes have evolved over time and due to a combination of her homemade approach, aging materials, and environmental factors, many of the specimens in the collection are in dire need of preservation or in danger of being lost entirely.
 “The wet collections pose a challenge for several reasons,” says Hogan.
 “Many of the specimens are desiccated or on their way to drying out due in large part to metal lids—the formaldehyde rusts the metal lids and thus the fluid evaporates.”

-Hogan, who has great respect and enthusiasm for the Gunnison collection, knows that saving it will take time, care, and, of course, money.
+Hogan, who has great respect and enthusiasm for the collection, knows that saving it will take time, care, and, of course, money.
 He estimates that it will cost at least $50,000 to rehab the specimens that haven’t already desiccated—incidentally, it would also be costly to trash the collection entirely, so its future remains in limbo.
-“Today, the challenge is care-taking the collection and physical environment, further interpreting the objects, and bringing in local school groups and others,” says Hogan.
-“We are seeking contributions and experts to help guide the preservation and conservation efforts.”

 If you go: